jestjs/jest/docs/CLI.md

 ### `--shard`

-Shard suite to execute in on multiple machines.
+Shard suite to execute them on multiple machines.
 For example, to split the suite into three shards, each running one third of the tests:

 ```
 jest --shard=1/3